Writing Technical Skills into Your Resume - a Complete GuidePresenting your technical experience on a resume August 15, 2022 ·

 If you’re lucky enough to have technical know-how that’s sought-after in your industry, you’re going to get to the top of the candidate list a lot easier.

-There are many different types of technical skills, depending on the industry and type of job you want to get.
+There are many different types of technical skills, depending on the industry and the type of job you want to get.
 Examples being…

 - Computer programmers knowing different coding languages is a technical skill